tsantospan/DASNN/README.md

 - *"squarebig"* : More steps, smaller kernel.
 The dimension decreases slower.
 - *"rectsame"* : Uses square kernels on rectangle images.
 Therefore, each dimension is treated the same way despite the asymetry of the images.
 Maybe we overuse vertical information compared to horizontal information here.
 It finishes with a 56x1 image before the fully connected layers.
 - *"rectsamemaxpool"* : Same thing than "rectsame", except after each convolution, a maxpool layer is applied only to the vertical dimension, ie we divide the vertical dimension two times more than the horizontal one.
 It limits the asymetry.
 - *"rect"* : Asymetrical convolutions with rectangular kernels and strides.
-The first convolution is only done vertically
+The first convolution is only done vertically.
 - *"rectplus"* : Same thing, but with vertical convolutions from the beginning and with one more step.

 Helpful websites to design convolutional structures :